iov-one/iov-core/docs/atomic-swap-protocol-v1.md

 The following risks for cross-chain atomic swaps have been identified.
 Some of them are fully avoided by this protocol but still documented for tranparancy.
-Others need to be mitigated by smart choice of parameters.
+Others need to be mitigated by the user's choice of parameters.

 ### Pre-image attacks